 At the time of writing this report there were concerns in relation to the visibility splays at the site access (specifically when looking south along Bunbury Lane).
-In this case the applicant is undertaking a speed survey along Bunbury Lane and an update will be provided in relation to this issue.
+In this case the applicant has submitted additional information and has arranged to meet with the Councils Highways Officers.
+An update will be provided in relation to this issue.